 Telemetry, radio telemetry and space telemetry are defined in Radio Regulations (RR) Nos.
 1.131, 1.132, and 1.133.
 Radio telemetry for sub-orbital vehicles provide information about the status of vehicle and its subsystems.
 It is envisioned that the real-time telemetry is transmitted to ground stations, relay satellites, or space stations over radio frequency links.
 Additionally, some sub-orbital vehicles may require transmitting real-time high definition digital videos from multiple feeds carrying visual information about the vehicle status to ground terminals directly or through relay satellites or space stations.

 Telecommand and space telecommand are defined in RR Nos.
 1.134 and 1.135.
-Radiocommunications for telecommand are used to initiate, modify or terminate functions of equipment on sub-orbital vehicles.
+Radiocommunications for telecommand are used to initiate, modify, or terminate functions of equipment on sub-orbital vehicles.

 Space tracking is defined in RR No. 1.136.
 It is envisioned that sub-orbital vehicle will rely on dedicated radio frequency links to perform adjustments of its trajectory by means of radiodetermination.
 Such tracking is expected to be performed through either ground station terminals or relay satellites or space stations.

-Like the communications link mentioned in section 4.1.2, a desired aspect of sub-orbital vehicles’ TT&C links is the ability to maintain the link throughout various phases of flight including atmospheric re-entry where radio communication with the vehicle experiences significant attenuation due to plasma effects caused by extreme heating and ionization of air around the vehicle.
+A desired aspect of sub-orbital vehicles’ TT&C links is the ability to maintain the link throughout various phases of flight including atmospheric re-entry where radio communication with the vehicle experiences significant attenuation due to plasma effects caused by extreme heating and ionization of air around the vehicle.

 5.1.2 Communications

 It is expected that sub-orbital vehicles will establish and maintain communications with ground-based mission control centres during the full duration of flight through either direct communication between the suborbital station and ground, or through relay satellites or space stations.
 These communication links are like the communications commonly established by aircraft.
-To operate and while operating in airspace used by conventional aircraft, suborbital vehicles are expected to use the same internationally standardized aviation safety systems (satellite and terrestrial).
+To integrate into airspace used by conventional aircraft, suborbital vehicles are expected to use the same internationally standardized aviation safety systems available to conventional aircraft .
 Passenger communications which may, for example, be for entertainment purposes would not be considered safety of life.

-An important aspect of sub-orbital vehicle communication requirements is the desire to maintain the link throughout various phases of flight.
-Therefore, considerations would have to be given to:

-– atmospheric effects during re-entry where radio communication with the vehicle experiences significant attenuation due to plasma effects caused by extreme heating and ionization of air around the vehicle;

-– additional Doppler effects caused by the increase in speed relative to conventional aircraft; and;

-– the vehicle’s altitude and increased separation distances from ground stations.

 5.1.3 Surveillance

 A surveillance service provides the identification and position of users of the airspace and obstructions.
 For example, the automatic dependent surveillance – broadcast (ADS-B), using the frequencies 978 MHz and 1 090 MHz, is an ICAO-standardized aeronautical surveillance system.
 It provides airspace navigation service providers and other users of the airspace surveillance data for high-altitude, high-velocity vehicles (compared to conventional aircraft), including suborbital vehicles.
 One of the use-cases for this system includes equipping the suborbital vehicle to report ADS-B messages in all phases of flight for the purpose of aeronautical surveillance and collision avoidance from other airspace users, such as conventional aircraft operating in the airspace at lower altitudes and at much lower comparative velocities.
 Other surveillance technologies exist for use by suborbital vehicles, such as automatic dependent surveillance – contract (ADS-C).
 Like ADS-B, the principal surveillance application would be the same as that used for conventional aircraft.